thanosmoschou/moschouBankGuiATM/readme.md

 on ```users``` table of ```moschoubank``` database.
 Find online resources about how to set user's privileges. <br>

 The above steps are necessary only before you will run the app for the first time. <br>
-After you complete all the previous steps, you can run the app whenever you want without having to set anything up. <br>
+After you will complete all the previous steps, you will be able to run the app whenever you want without having to set anything up. <br>

 ### Keep in mind
 Every time before you run the app make sure that mysql server is turned on. <br>
-Then double click on the ```atm.jar``` file (inside the runnable jar file folder) and you are ready to go.<br>
+Then double click on the ```atm.jar``` file (inside the runnable jar folder) and you are ready to go.<br>
 The source code of the project is also provided if you want to import it to an IDE and run it from there (It is an Eclipse project). <br><br>

 ### How it works